arananet/Unamiga_Reloaded/README.md

 By default all the Unamiga Reloaded are shipped with two SD cards completely free without extra charge.

 ### SD cards distribution:

+### Amstrad core:
+You can use the MINIMIG core SD, just create a new folder on the root called AMSTRAD and put all the roms.

 ### Atari800 core:
 You can use the MINIMIG core SD, just create a new folder on the root called ATARI and put all the roms.